Sergei Fedorov: [in Russian, subtitled] Go to hell, Shanahan. You freak.

-- In the 1985 comedy Water, American oil executives land on the island of Cascara and come across the local radical liberation front — all two of them (one of whom is Billy Connolly, whose character only communicates through bad singing).
+- In the comedy Water (1985), American oil executives land on the island of Cascara and come across the local radical liberation front — all two of them (one of whom is Billy Connolly, whose character only communicates through bad singing).

-- From Spies Like Us.
-Chevy Chase and Dan Ackroyd are dropped into Pakistan only to be captured by bandits.
+- Spies Like Us.
+Chevy Chase and Dan Aykroyd are dropped into Pakistan only to be captured by bandits.

 - In Corky Romano, there's a particular amusing scene where Corky has to be the translator between a Thai and Vietnamese gangster.
 The problem?
 Corky doesn't actually speak either language, and just ends up repeating what ever was said to him back to the two others.
 It both confuses and eventually insults the gangsters, causing hilarity and violence to ensue.

 - He also occasionally yells out the names of Asian dishes, such as moo goo gai pan (being the only Asian words that come to his mind).

 - In The Boondock Saints, the two "Irishmen" flip into perfect Russian to stick it to a Russian mobster.

 - Sky Captain and the World of Tomorrow.
 Sky Captain asks Kaji, his contact in Nepal, about his Tibetan language skills.
 Glancing at Polly Perkins, Kaji replies in Tibetan: "When cold, nipples hard."

 - Euro Trip: